History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-The political, economic, intellectual, artistic, and religious upheavals in Europe from the thirteenth through the sixteenth centuries and the resulting social, political, religious, and cultural changes.
+An in-depth exploration of the political, economic, intellectual, artistic, and religious upheavals in Europe from the thirteenth through the sixteenth centuries and the resulting social, political, religious, and cultural changes.

 HIS 4330 Medieval Mediterranean World (3)